MichaelSentry/awesome-fedora-server/README.md

 ### Control Panel

+Cockpit
 Cockpit is a web-based graphical interface for servers :
 [Cockpit](https://cockpit-project.org/)
 [Cockpit Docs](https://cockpit-project.org/documentation.html)

-Cockpit
+Webmin
 Webmin is a web-based interface for system administration :
 [Webmin](https://www.webmin.com/)

-Among other things, Webmin also provides us with an interface for managing CSF.
+Among other things, Webmin also provides us with a graphical interface for managing CSF.

 ### Powerline